Veams/documentation/methodology/javascript/items/methodology__jsItems.md

 ### ITEM RESPONSIBILITES
-Items have two main responsibilities:
+Items have two responsibilities:
-1. Bind and element to a view (what does this mean?) --> Items are our JavaScript hooks?
+1. Bind JavaScript modules to HTML elements.
+Or, in other words, `data-js-items` are your JavaScript hooks.
-1. Be part of a module (what does this mean?) --> Items contain data that our modules use to deliver their functionality?
+1. Enable event data to get passed between markup and modules.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})
 [//]: # ({{#wrapWith "grid-row"}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

-### IDENTIFYING ITEMS
+### USING ITEMS
-When you use items, you add a `data-js-item` attribute to your markup.
+When you use items, you must add a `data-js-item` attribute to your markup.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})